-A significant part of IAEA computer security guidance is focused on nuclear facilities (i.e., NPPs, Research Reactors, and Fuel Cycle Facilities) that have potential consequences of theft of nuclear material or sabotage resulting in High Radiological Consequences.
+A significant part of IAEA computer security guidance is focused on nuclear facilities (i.e., NPPs, Research Reactors, and Fuel Cycle Facilities) that have potential consequences of theft of nuclear material or sabotage resulting in High Radiological Consequences (HRC).
 However, other radioactive material and associated facilities are generally accepted as being associated with significant but less severe consequences as compared to nuclear facilities.

-From this perspective, IAEA NSS No. 11-G Rev 1, Security of Radioactive Material in Use and Storage and of Associated Facilities, [5] defines three overall security levels based on the categorization (type and quantity) of radioactive material.
+From this perspective, IAEA NSS No. 11-G Rev 1, Security of Radioactive Material in Use and Storage and of Associated Facilities, [5] defines three Overall Security Levels based on the categorization (type and quantity) of radioactive material.
 These levels define appropriate levels of protection of radioactive material against unauthorized removal based upon consequences and risk.
-This applies a graded approach to the functional requirements of deter, detect, delay, and respond to a potential malicious act.
+This applies a graded approach to the functional requirements of Deter, Detection, Delay, and Respond to a potential malicious act.